Effective immediately. Subject to change without notice, particularly if house prices move.

 Data is refreshed periodically.
 If your area has recently acquired or lost a Waitrose, scores may not yet reflect this.
 We appreciate your patience during what must be a difficult time.

+Posh Index does not require you to create an account or log in.
 When you search a postcode, we record the postcode, its score, tier, region, and timestamp in an aggregated log.
-We do not record your IP address, your name, your email, or any information that could identify you personally.
-The log is used solely to improve the service and, one day, to produce regional leaderboards.
+We do not record your IP address or any information that could identify you personally from a search alone.
+The log is used solely to power the leaderboard and improve the service.

-Your recent searches are stored in your browser's localStorage — on your device, not our servers.
+Your recent searches are stored in your browser's localStorage โ on your device, not our servers.
 You may clear these at any time via your browser settings.
 The AI commentary for your postcode is cached to reduce costs and improve response times.
-This cache contains only the postcode and its associated commentary text — nothing about you.
+This cache contains only the postcode and its associated commentary text โ nothing about you.

 The two-sentence commentary on your postcode is generated by an AI language model (Claude, by Anthropic) in the style of a society correspondent for a glossy magazine.
 It is intended to be wry, affectionate, and lightly snobbish.
 If it is any of these things excessively, we apologise.
 If it is none of these things, we also apologise.